 You say you aren’t refusing, and yet still no argument as been made, merely assertion.
 You refuse by deeds.
 You won’t do it.
 That is refusing.

-My guess i that they don’t really mean…lies with the one who makes the claim
+My guess is that they don’t really mean…lies with the one who makes the claim

 This part is more of that positive claim she’s making.
 Which, oddly enough, applying her logic earlier, she hasn’t proven why she (or anyone else) has such burden.

 I’m not trying to prove anyone has a burden.
-That is your assertion.
+That is your assertion, not mine!
 You posted this meme, so I take you endorse it: “The burden of proof lies with someone who is making a claim.”
 So well-spotted, I guess, for noticing I haven’t proven something I wasn’t trying to prove.

 I’ve yet to see anything beyond mere (and repeated) assertion.

 Well, that’s some top-tier pot-kettle right there, folks.